EEFective Kent Project

-The “Promising Projects” are the first part of the project which we are launching and are inviting schools across Kent to bid for match funding to implement.
+The first part of the project which we are launching is inviting publicly funded Kent County schools to bid for match funding to implement one of the “Promising Projects” on offer.
 Promising Projects are programmes for schools that have been evaluated at a large scale and the EEF are confident can improve outcomes for children and young people.
-The full list of Promising Projects available to Kent through the EEFective Kent project are listed in our prospectus; there are projects that are suitable for Primary, Secondary and Special schools.
+The full list of Promising Projects available to Kent through the EEFective Kent project are listed in our prospectus (PDF, 3.7 MB); there are projects that are suitable for Primary, Secondary and Special schools.

 If you have any questions, would like more information or would like to join the EEFective Kent Project mailing list, please email EEFectiveKentProject@kent.gov.uk.